Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Outliers

-\subsection{Outliers}
+We have established that there is an overall reliance on industry across publications, but still wanted to determine whether the reliance is equal across academia and industry.
+Figure \ref{fig:bars} plots the same data as in Figure \ref{fig:years} but split by publishing institute type instead of citation year.

+With the exception of academic citations of Full Settings, for PTMs, Datasets, Prior Bests, and Full Settings, authors are predisposed to citing their own institute type (i.e. for each of those subplots, the largest bar for each cited institute type falls within that same publishing institute type).
+This result is unsurprising.
+Researchers are more likely to address problems relevant to their institute and use a similar subset of artifacts to model and evaluate.

+Regardless of predisposition, all groups are still overwhelmingly reliant on industry PTMs.
+Table \ref{tab:no_ptm} shows that the alternative of not using any PTM at all is largely infeasible with only 13 papers publishing without them.
+Even in this scenario, there may still be a dependency on computing power if the authors are training a large model from scratch.

+\section{Outliers}

-Two papers were excluded from the relative score analysis in \cref{sec:degree} with increases of $2150\%$ and $3246\%$.
-One was from industry and the other was from academia.
-The first result was due to a comparison of a baseline that performed close to zero for few-shot and zero-setting, a scenario that naturally inflates relative score increase.
-The second score was boosted from comparing unsupervised setting results to a method that was not designed for that setting and correspondingly performed poorly.
-Neither were outliers in the absolute score analysis, emphasizing the balancing effect of using both analyses.
+Three papers were excluded from the relative score analysis in \cref{sec:degree} with increases of $2067\%$, $2150\%$, $3246\%$.
+Two were from industry and the other was from academia.
+The first score resulted from improving a privacy preserving algorithm from near constant leakage to near perfection.
+The second result was due to a comparison of a baseline that performed close to zero for few-shot and zero-setting, a scenario that naturally inflates relative score increase.
+The final score was boosted from comparing unsupervised setting results to a method that was not designed for that setting and correspondingly performed poorly.
+These three were not outliers in the absolute score analysis, emphasizing the balancing effect of using both analyses.

-\subsection{Absolute Score Improvement}
+\section{Absolute Score Improvement}

 To contrast the bias relative score increase assigns to improvements over near-zero scores, we also plotted absolute score increase split by institution type which can be seen in Figure \ref{fig:abs_comb_score}.
 In this scenario, industry and academia improvements are near identical.
 The distinction between the two is only noticeable in terms of relative improvement.